 Since we travel as a family full time, we find that we need to ‘slow travel’ so that we could work as well.
 So when we had 3 weeks to visit Thailand we limited our visit to Southern Thailand on Phuket Island.

 If you’re planning to visit Phuket, I’d highly recommend that you go between November and April.
 That’s listed by many as the best period when you can enjoy most of the activities Phuket offers.
-We visited in January and the rainy season was over, yet everything was still green.
+We visited in January, and the rainy season was over, yet everything was still green.
+You’ll find that there are many things to do in Khao Lak and other areas of Phuket year-round!

-If you don’t want to miss out on the fun festivities though, you’ll have to endure the crowd and visit sometime in March to May.
+If you don’t want to miss out on the fun festivities though, you’ll have to endure the crowd and visit sometime between March to May.
+Just be sure to follow these travel tips when visiting Thailand.

 The high season stretches from November to March.
 That also means that the beaches can be very crowded because everyone wants to escape the heat for a bit!